michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 metrics-collector-deployment-765946868-hmk5d      1/1     Running   0          2d1h
 ```

-Now, that all pods are running, log into RHACM's dashboard and navigate to **Cluster Lifecycle** -> **Grafana (top right side)**.
+Now, that all pods are running, log into RHACM's dashboard and navigate to **Clusters** -> **Grafana (top right side)**.
 Make sure that the dashboards are available and graphs are present.

 ### 3.2 - Explore the default Grafana dashboards